-Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest The Company's By-laws prohibits the nomination and election of a director who is engaged in any business which competes with or is antagonistic to that of the Company.
+The Company's Ry-laws The Company's policy on The Company's policy on (a) Conflict of Interest The Company's By-laws prohibits the nomination and election of a director who is engaged in any business which competes with or is antagonistic to that of the Company.
 Moreover, one of the corporate values of the Company is "Integrity".
 The Board is dedicated to high ethical and moral standards.
 Uncompromising honesty, fairness, and professionalism are exercised in the Company's dealings with its employees, customers, business partners, the public and other stakeholders.
 The Company's CG Manual mandates that a director to conduct fair business transactions with the Company and ensure that personal interest does not conflict with the interests of the Company.
 The Company's policy on Conflict of Interest embodies the principle that officers and employees have a duty to act in the best interest of the Company.
 As such, in the event that any personal interest of an officer or employee may conflict with the interest of the Company, proper disclosure through the accomplishment of the Full Business Interest Disclosure Form should be made and a review by higher Management shall resolve the conflict.
 Moreover, one of the corporate values of the Company is "Integrity".
 Management is dedicated to high ethical and moral standards.
-Uncompromising honesty, fairness, and professionalism are exercised in the Company's dealings with its employees, customers, business partners, the public and other stakeholders.
-The Company's policy on Conflict of Interest embodies the principle that officers and employees have a duty to act in the best interest of the Company.
+Uncompromising honesty, fairness, and professionalism are exercised in the Company's dealings with its employees, customers, business partners, the public and other stakeholders. the Company.
 As such, in the event that any personal interest of an officer or employee may conflict with the interest of the Company, proper disclosure through the accomplishment of the Full Business Interest Disclosure Form should be made and a review by higher Management shall resolve the conflict.
 Moreover, one of the corporate values of the Company is "Integrity".
 Employees are dedicated to high ethical and moral standards.
-Uncompromising honesty, fairness, and professionalism is exercised in the performance of their duties and responsibilities as well as in their dealings with the Company, co-employees, customers, business partners, the public and other stakeholders.
+Uncompromising honesty, fairness, and professionalism is exercised in the performance of their duties and responsibilities as well as in their dealings with the Company, co-employees, customers, business partners, the public and (b) Conduct of Business and Fair Dealings Among others, the Company has a Policy on Securities Dealing.
+This policy mandates that the directors, officers and employees of the Company and its subsidiaries ("GSMI Group") to exercise extreme caution when dealing in the Company's securities and ensure that such dealings comply with this policy and the requirements under the Securities Regulation Code ("SRC").
+It sets out the Among others, the Company has a Policy on Securities Dealing.
+This policy mandates that the directors, officers and employees of the Company and its subsidiaries ("GSMI Group") to exercise extreme caution when dealing in the Company's securities and ensure that such dealings comply with other stakeholders.
+Among others, the Company has a Policy on Securities Dealing.
+This policy mandates that the directors, officers and employees of the Company and its subsidiaries ("GSMI Group") to exercise extreme caution when dealing in the Company's securities and ensure that such dealings comply with conditions and rules under which the directors, officers and employees of the GSMI Group ("Relevant Persons") shall deal in securities of the Company.